DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 # Actually Making Levels

+### Quick Vocabulary Lesson

+To keep the level design consistent and intentional, we'll use some specific vocabulary to describe the levels.
+This will help us communicate better about the levels and their design.

+- *Immediate Playable Area* - This is the

+### Documentation

 When we started this project, you guys told me that you wanted to *make level maps and proper documentation* for these levels so we could go about making levels the right way.

 For right now, we'll hold off on making level maps.